liefery-it-legacy/blog/README.md

-# This is the source code for the Liefery Engineering Blog
+# This is the source code for the old Liefery IT blog

-The live site can be found at [engineering.liefery.com](http://engineering.liefery.com)
+The live site can be found at [liefery-it-legacy.github.io/blog/](https://liefery-it-legacy.github.io/blog/)

 It uses [Jekyll](http://jekyllrb.com) as a static site generator.